 As an eCommerce software developer, you want to serve your customers and offer them outstanding services properly.
-For that, you need first to understand the importance of marketplace APIs and then become aware of choosing the best API for your needs.
+For that, you need first to understand the importance of marketplace APIs.
+After that, you will be able to choose the best API for your needs.

 In simple terms, an API is an intermediary system that allows two applications to communicate with each other.
 It allows to exchange information between different software solutions.
-You can use the API to streamline processes and operations, automate repetitive tasks, and gain unobstructed access to vital data.
+You can use the API to streamline processes and operations, automate repetitive tasks, and gain access to vital data.

-Basically, marketplace APIs give you access to your customers’ data related to products, orders, shipments, baskets, and so on.
+Basically, marketplace APIs give you access to your customers’ data.
+This data is related to products, orders, shipments, baskets, and so on.
 Today, you need to perform data marketplace API integrations to offer better services to your clients and enable them to make the most out of your software.

 Each marketplace has its own API.
 However, some APIs are considered to be better than the average.
 Here is the list of the top 10 best marketplace APIs: